3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Modest Maxis

-respect the integrity of the spiritual shrines you’ll be visiting with modest maxis that still allow for a girly moment
+respect the integrity of the spiritual shrines you’ll visit with modest maxis that still allow for a girly moment

 Floral Fabrics